Celayix Home » How to Prevent Workplace Violence in Healthcare

 • A lack of consensus on definitions of violence; for example, does it encompass verbal harassment?

-• Fear of being accused of poor performance or being blamed for the occurrence, as well as fear of reprisal by the perpetrator and employer.
+• A fear of being accused of poor performance or blamed for the occurrence, as well as of reprisal by the perpetrator and employer.

 • A belief that reporting will not affect current processes or reduce the likelihood of future occurrences of violence.